marcelrienks/PieceOfCake.Web-Services-Data/README.md

 * GraphDiff
 Used to update the entire graph tree of a context model, including relations

+* AutoMapper
+Used to map two objects together (Convert from one to another)

 ## DEVELOPMENT: ##
 * Data: Update models to be for a generic template
 * Services: Update services to match the new models